Home Methodology Insights About Partners Contact Begin Diagnostic →

 Score bandLabelInterpretation

-0 – 39NascentFoundational gaps.
-Structural capacity is insufficient to support growth.
+0 – 40ConstrainedFoundational gaps.
+Structural capacity is insufficient to support current growth ambitions.

-40 – 59EmergingDeveloping.
+41 – 60EmergingDeveloping.
 Key mechanisms exist but are inconsistently applied.

-75 – 89AdvancedStrong.
-The organisation is accumulating structural advantage.
+76 – 100CompoundingStrong.
+The organisation is accumulating durable structural advantage.

 04 — Opportunity Indices